FaFre/weblibre-docs-legacy/content/Privacy Policy.md

 ## Responsible persons and contact persons

 WebLibre and related services are operated by [OnDevice UG (haftungsbeschränkt)](https://ondevice.eu), which is also the author of this statement.
-In this statement, “we” generally means OnDevice UG (haftungsbeschränkt.
+In this statement, “we” generally means OnDevice UG (haftungsbeschränkt).
 You can find our contact details in our [Imprint](https://ondevice.eu/impressum).

 ### For what purposes do we process your data and on which legal basis?